 Hotels with laundry and dry cleaning services

 Business travellers should consider a hotel with laundry and dry cleaning services, especially when travelling with hand luggage only.

 Most hotels supply an ironing board and iron in the room.

 One difficulty that executive travellers face when it comes to choosing a hotel for their business trip is the bedroom types on offer.

-Executives are often forced to select between paying for a double room, even though traveling alone, or a single bedroom which does not offer the space and comfort required.
+Executives are often forced to select between paying for a double room, even when travelling alone, or a single bedroom that does not offer the space and comfort required.